Invoking apps using active text

 To add these statements to the bar-descriptor.xml file, use the Source tab of the bar-descriptor.xml file editor in the Momentics IDE for BlackBerry.

-This creates an active text element in a UI control that looks like this:
+This example creates an active text element in a UI control that looks like this:

 I just added a section to our Example site .
 Please take a look at examplenews:today/whatsnew .